-A feed is a collection of posts, typically listed in reverse-chronological order.
+A feed is a dynamic set of posts, typically listed in reverse-chronological order, often only the most recent n (like 10) of them.
 Homepage feeds usually contain all posts by the author, but many also choose to publish filtered feeds, for example posts of a particular type, or tagged with a particular tag.

 Feeds, if correctly marked up, can be subscribed to, parsed and presented by readers.

 Historically feeds have been served in separate feed files, in specialized XML formats like RSS or Atom, that are typically polled for updates by feed readers or aggregators.
 Feeds can also be (and are more and more often) served simply as HTML marked up with h-feed/h-entry, often on an existing page (e.g. homepage) thus not requiring a separate URL (and all the downsides thereof).

 Many examples of feeds marked up with HTML+microformats can be found, e.g. on h-entry examples in the wild and h-feed indieweb examples.
 Add yourself below!

 Aaron uses p3k to publish various feeds on aaronparecki.com, all marked up with h-entry and h-card:

 - homepage feed containing all Aaron’s posts apart from responses and metrics

 - Content-specific feeds, for example notes, articles and replies

 - Tag-filtered feeds, for example #indieweb — note that this includes not only posts by Aaron but also posts tagged with #indieweb which he’s replied to